emilhod/sta-goldenimage/README.md

 # sta-goldenimage
 Image for building and pushing .Net/React to ACR

-# Emilhod Golden Image
+# Golden/Base Image

-Emilhod Golden Image is a tool designed to automate the process of building and pushing Docker images for different types of projects to Azure Container Registry.
+This Golden/Base Image is a tool designed to automate the process of building and pushing Docker images for different types of projects to Azure Container Registry.
 It allows you to easily create a standardized Docker image that can be used across multiple projects.

 ## Features

-- Supports building Docker images for both .NET and React projects.
+- Supports building Docker images for .NET, React and Go projects.
 - Automatically generates dynamic image names based on the repository name, current date, and latest commit hash.
 - Provides a simple command-line interface for easy usage.

 ## Usage

-To use Emilhod Golden Image, follow these steps:
+To use image, follow these steps:

 1. **Install Docker**: Make sure Docker is installed on your system.
 2. **Clone the Repository**: Clone the Emilhod Golden Image repository to your local machine.